Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Hybrid Network Control Policy and Stability

 \subsection{Stability Region}

 Let $\AM$ be the set of service matrices.
 A \textit{policy} is a function $\pi: \X \rightarrow \AM$ that chooses a service matrix $\at \in \AM$ for every state $\xt$.
-We use the concept of \emph{strong stability} to characterize the proposed stochastic queuing process \citep{leonardi2001bounds,wongpiromsarn2012distributed,zaidi2016back}: \begin{defi} A stochastic queue evolution process is \textit{strongly stable} under policy $\pi$ if and only if there exists $K < \infty$ such that the network state $\xt$ verifies:
+We use the concept of \emph{strong stability} to characterize the proposed stochastic queuing process \citep{leonardi2001bounds,wongpiromsarn2012distributed,zaidi2016back}: \begin{defi} Let $\bar{t}$ be a time period index.
+A stochastic queue evolution process is \textit{strongly stable} under policy $\pi$ if and only if there exists $K < \infty$ such that the network state $\xt$ verifies:

 \end{defi}